MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 1. From the [Microsoft 365 compliance center](https://compliance.microsoft.com/), select **Policies** > **Retention**.

-2. Select **New retention policy** to start the Create retention policy wizard, and name your new retention policy.
+2. Select **New retention policy** to start the Create retention policy configuration, and name your new retention policy.

 3. For the **Choose locations to apply the policy** page, select any or all of the locations for Teams:
     - **Teams channel message**: Messages from standard channel chats and standard channel meetings, but not from [private channels](/microsoftteams/private-channels) that have their own policy location.